Bealby/Milestone-Project-2/README.md

 at a later date when more data/ information can be provided:

 **More Locations with Info Windows:**
-Jack Fairfield has many further stories from his journal which could increase the Map experience.
+Jack Fairfield has many further stories from his journal which could increase the intereactive Map experience.
-This would further increase the intereactive Map experience. j

 **A Full Length ournal:**
-Jack Fairfield's journal could be added to the Website in it's entirety with separate sub links for chapters.
+Jack Fairfield's journal could be added to the Website in it's entirety, with separate sub links for chapters.

 **More Photos and Stories**:
-Further photos could be added to include family tree information and other relatives stories through the war.
+Further photos could be added to include family tree information and other relatives and friends stories through the war.

 **Contact Form:** A page for people to get in contact if they have any related stories or information to provide.